itibbers/weibo-post/README.md

 ![How to get cookie](./images/cookie.png)

     1. Open weibo.com by Chrome.
-    2. F12 open Terminal, change to Network tab.
+    2. Tap F12 to open Terminal, change to Network tab.
     3. Post a weibo, follow the image indicate.